FIVE QUICK POINTS ABOUT THE RIOTS

 Finally, those in fortunate positions of power and income namely the financial world must also look inward at their contribution to the world’s mess.
 Just because you are legally entitled to incomprehensible monetary gestures from your companies does not mean you should accept them.
 Whilst the work involved is incredibly complex with far reaching effects you are so far removed from the ordinary citizens of this world and their daily struggles that you cannot even begin to empathise their situation.
 A loss on your part is a loss of your status and the luxuries you have become accustomed to receiving.
 A loss on their part is life-destroying.

-• Jack Mackey says:
+22. Jack Mackey

 I can see what it is you are saying, the rioters are only kids in there teens (and younger) and young adults. the police can not tell the kids from the adults, this ties their hands.
 There would be uproar if they were to hurt or injure a child.
 All the police can really do is wait it out.

-• Magnus Andersson says:
+• Magnus Andersson

 Are all rioters kids?